bsgarciac/churn-prediction-telecommunications/README.md

 # Churn Prediction API using Classification Models

 ## Overview
 This API employs various classification models to predict customer churn for a telecommunications company.
 It exposes endpoints to make predictions, and retrieve model explanations.
-[Explanation Video](https://www.youtube.com/watch?v=ijLoX-LJflY&feature=youtu.be)
+You can also check out the [Api Rest Usage Video](https://www.youtube.com/watch?v=ijLoX-LJflY&feature=youtu.be) to get a better view of it.

 # Contributors
 * Juan David Ayala Nariño